Curricular practical training (CPT)

 PART-TIME OR FULL-TIME CPT FOR THESIS TRACK STUDENTS IN FINAL SEMESTER: Allowed, if directly related to thesis (Part-time only if registering for thesis research 599 course)

-PART-TIME OR FULL-TIME CPT FOR UNDERGRADUATES AND NON-THESIS TRACK GRADUATE STUDENTS IN THE FINAL SEMESTER: Allowed only if they will also be completing other credits needed for graduation.
+PART-TIME OR FULL-TIME CPT FOR UNDERGRADUATES AND NON-THESIS TRACK GRADUATE STUDENTS IN THE FINAL SEMESTER: Allowed only if student will also be completing other credits needed for graduation in the same semester.
 Will not be allowed for students who have already met their credit requirements for graduation.

 How do I apply for CPT?